apache/mesos/docs/configuration.md

       containing 'principal' and 'secret' separated by whitespace.

       <p/>
-      Or a path containing the JSON formatted information used for one credential.
+      Or a path containing the JSON-formatted information used for one credential.
       <p/>
       Path should be of the form <code>file://path/to/file</code>.
       <p/>